Rule #1 From The Worlds Greatest Investor

 If you are interested, I would highly recommend your reading Profit First - I just looked it up on Amazon.
 Almost 1,300 reviews and a full five-star rating.

 It’s funny (or not) how business and our personal lives can sometimes mirror one another.

 Think about how things work when you get a paycheck.
 For some magical reason, there is only enough money to pay the bills - never enough to sock away a few extra bucks in savings.

 When you get a raise, it is easy to think “Wow, I am making $500 more a month, I’ll just dump that in savings”.

 We all know the reality… You need a new computer.
-You can finally take that vacation.
-Your kid needs braces.
-Bottom-line, that $500 bucks never see the light of day.
+You can finally take that vacation, or your kid needs braces.
+Bottom-line, that $500 never sees the light of day.

 The same thing is true with business - I know.
 I’ve been there.
 All the sudden you bring in another new client.
 You have an extra $3,000 coming in every month.
 It’s amazing how you all of the sudden find more things your business needs.
 Before you know it, your business has consumed that three grand and there is no profit left.

 No profit unless you followed our Profit Formula.